On the ADHD pain from procrastination

 Life as a lazy procrastinator can be very disappointing and unfulfilling.
 I loathe the word lazy, it implies we choose or even want to procrastinate, that somehow we find pleasure in avoidance.
 So not true, sure it can be fleetingly more engaging to watch TV or browse the net, but long term it is far, far more miserable and unrewarding being lazy, than ever it is being productive!

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 15,000 hours and 18 years of experience in coaching over 500 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
-His ADHD insight is personal, with decades understanding his own ADHD experience and in bringing up his ADHD daughter.
-He has published his writing primarily via this website, with interactive ADHD courses in development.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 Gratitude is experimentally proven to be the fastest and laziest path to happiness!